-Fraud on Credit Cards and Lines of Credit
+3. Fraud on Credit Cards and Lines of Credit

-To do this, they create a phony credit card account must be opened, and payments made over a long period of time to raise the credit score.
+To do this, they create a phony credit card account and make payments over a long period to raise the credit score.
 They max out the account and never pay it back after obtaining a higher spending cap and unsecured loans from a financial institution.

-Fraudulent Use of Government Benefits
+4. Fraudulent Use of Government Benefits

 Criminals may use a person’s personal information to apply for benefits from the government.
 Since the start of the pandemic, this has happened more frequently, costing taxpayers billions of dollars in theft.

-Home Title Fraud
+5. Home Title Fraud